 Allows the user to list all the module names on the stream, up to and including the topmost driver name.
 If arg is NULL, the return value is the number of modules, including the driver, that are on the STREAM pointed to by fildes.
 This allows the user to allocate enough space for the module names.
-If arg is non-null, it should point to an str\list structure that has the following members:
+If arg is non-null, it should point to an str_list structure that has the following members:

 '''

 int sl_nmods;

 struct str_mlist sl_modlist;

-The plant of the following page.
+The str mlist structure has the following member:

 '''